 Internships require a combined supervisory effort between the SUNY Cobleskill and the internship site.
 Effective faculty supervision has a direct effect on the quality of the student learning experience.
-Faculty are required to attend the Internship Professional Development workshop prior to supervising an internship and then once a year from then.
+Faculty are required to attend the Internship Professional Development workshop prior to supervising an internship and then once annually.